 Centrally located in the heart of Campbelltown, just a short stroll from the Railway Station, our home campus will be the base for student learning in secondary, acknowledging that our students will access facilities and spaces across the South West.

-St Peter’s Anglican Grammar is an interested school preparing to apply for candidacy to deliver the MYP (Middle Years Programme) of the International Baccalaureate, alongside the PYP (Primary Years Programme) in Pre-Kindergarten – Year 6.
-It is also out intention that will offer students the choice of the International Baccalaureate Diploma Programme (DP) or the Higher School Certificate (HSC) in Year 11 and 12.
+St Peter’s Anglican Grammar is an MYP (Middle Years Programme) Candidate School of the International Baccalaureate and complements the PYP (Primary Years Programme) which structures learning in Pre-Kindergarten – Year 6.
+It is also our intention that we will offer students the choice of the International Baccalaureate Diploma Programme (DP) or the Higher School Certificate (HSC) in Years 11 and 12.

 We have information sessions planned regularly.

 We look forward to the evolution of our school and your interest.

 Absolutely.
 St Peter’s has always been and will always be a Christian School.
 Biblical Studies and attendance at Chapel will be compulsory and Christian perspectives considered in all learning areas.

 St Peter’s seeks to employ practising protestant teachers across all areas.

 The fee structure is available on our website.

 St Peter’s Anglican Grammar will provide and manage devices from Year 7, which will be incorporated into the fee structure.

 Yes.
 A small number of scholarships are available in the following areas - Christian Leadership Scholarships, Academic Scholarships, Music Scholarships, Indigenous Scholarships and Future Thinkers scholarships will be available.